stynshrm/stynshrm.github.io/content/en/blog/python/abseil.md

 ## Abseil Python Library

 While working on one of python projects, I encountered abseil python library.
 I found out `absl.flags` quiet interesting.
-It provides easy way fro argument processing and replaces `getopt()` and `optparse`.
+It provides easy way for argument processing and replaces `getopt()` and `optparse`.
 One is able to provide default values and also auto-generate help documents.